 There is no specific time frame for when to progress from each rotator cuff treatment stage to the next.
 Many factors will determine your rotator cuff rehabilitation status during your physiotherapist’s clinical assessment.

-You’ll find that in most cases, your physiotherapist will seamlessly progress between the rehabilitation phases as your clinical assessment and function improves.
-It is also important to note that your physiotherapist must supervise your progression as attempting to progress too soon to the next level can lead to re-injury and frustration.
+In most cases, you’ll find that your physiotherapist will seamlessly progress between the rehabilitation phases as your clinical assessment and function improves.
+It is also important to note that your physiotherapist must supervise your progression as attempting to move too soon to the next level can lead to re-injury and frustration.

 Corticosteroid injections may relieve pain and promote tendon healing.
 Cortisone’s primary function is to increase blood sugar, suppress your immune system, and aid in fat, protein and carbohydrate metabolism.